How do I know if I am addicted to drugs or alcohol?

 How does “Therapy” help with my addiction?

 Addiction is a complex mix of physical changes, social factors, and psychology.
 Mental health and addiction counselors can be very helpful in working through the psychological and social issues that may have gotten us into the addiction.
 Without knowing how you got into something, it can be challenging finding the way out.
 Therapy can look at current coping skills, stress triggers, and healthy thinking.
 It may also involve going back to process things from the past.
-In any case, the more proactive you are in the therapy process, the more you will get out of it.
-This will greatly improve chances of success.
+The more proactive you are in the therapy.